About This Program

-Referring Physicians: Please make all Liver Health Clinic referrals through the Ocean portal to ensure referrals are received and scheduled in a timely manner.
-Alternatively, if you do not have access to Ocean, you may fax the referral form to 519-629-3801.
+Referring Physicians and Nurse Practitioners: Please make all Liver Health Clinic referrals through the Ocean portal to ensure referrals are received and scheduled in a timely manner.
+Alternatively, if you do not have access to Ocean, you may fax the referral form in the Resources section below to 519-629-3801.
 Please note that only referral forms completed in entirety will be processed.

 The Liver Care Clinic is interprofessional and includes:

 - a Hepatologist